How to Avoid Hurting Your Home Appraisal: Cleaning, Updating & Fixing

 The appraisal I received is under contract value, what happened?

-If your appraisal comes in below the contract sum in 2022, it’s probably because the real estate market is changing quickly.
+If your appraisal comes in below the contract sum, it’s probably because the real estate market is changing quickly.

-Appraisals come in low only about 8% of the time according to data from Fannie Mae – however recent home sellers might experience an recent increase in appraisal issues due to the extra-hot market and comps lagging behind true market value.
+Appraisals come in low about 5 to 14% of the time, depending on where you live.
+However, recent home sellers might experience an increase in appraisal issues due to the extra-hot market and comps lagging behind true market value.

 Related Posts